How does P&G's senior leadership view privacy?

 What is the goal of the company's privacy program?

 We treat personal information shared with us as a trust.
 The reason we collect personal information is to be able to better understand and meet consumer needs.
-Our objective is to build an environment of knowledge, confidence and trust that encourages people
+Our objective is to build an environment of knowledge, confidence and trust that encourages people to share information with us.
+How do you achieve accountability for privacy throughout the organization?

 There are two skills that I believe are critically important for succeeding as a CPO.
 The first is the ability to think strategically and understand how privacy relates to the company's business goals and objectives.
 We want to put in place practices that enable us to better understand and meet consumers' needs...and that leads to increased growth and profit.